 - Personas often include different sections like: professional information, demographics, customer goals for your products, frustrations, challenges, etc. I like simple ways to add humanity to the persona, like using “I” statements to describe their goals.
 Quotes that express personality traits can also help.

 - It’s ok to base a persona on a real customer.
-But ensure that individual truly represents the typical customer or ideal customer you’re looking to represent.
+But ensure that the individual truly represents the typical customer or ideal customer you’re looking to represent.

 Even though your persona represents a group of customers, you’ll want to think of it as a single individual who is representative of that group:

 - Name your persona.
 You can do this with basic names or descriptive names.
 I’ve seen persona names like “Hannah-in-a-Hurry” and “Go-Getter-Gary” to help identify who the customer is quickly.
 B2B personas often identify the industry or the role in the persona name, like “CEO Chris.”
 Teams can also avoid genderizing personas with initials or more universal names like “A.J.” or “Alex.”
 This can also help your teams align with the goals of the defined persona.